 - Click Create Rule.

-Note If the number of custom rules reaches the upper limit, the Create Rule button is unavailable.
+Note If the number of custom rules reaches the upper limit, the Create Rule button is not displayed.

-- In the Create Rule dialog box, specify the required parameters and then click OK.
+- In the Create Rule dialog box, specify the required parameters and click OK.

-- Set Field Name and Logical Relation based on Supported match field.
+- Specify Field Name and Logical Relation based on the Supported match fields.

-- Set Field Value based on Field Name.
-The value of Field Value is case sensitive.
-Field Value does not support regular expressions, but can be left blank.
+- Specify Field Value based on Field Name.
+Field Value is case sensitive.
+This filed does not support regular expressions, but can be left empty.

 Action The operation that is performed when a request meets the match conditions.
 Valid values: